What is Airis?

 An example of a wired Airis PCU

 We recommend installing the Multisensor on the splashback, mounted at the default height.
 If this is done, no settings require changing and a 5-second press of the OK button completes the installation.
-The Airis Installation manual explains how to change the settings to enable the sensor to be installed at different heights on the splashback or on the cooker hood.
+The Airis Installation manual explains how to change the settings to enable the sensor to be installed at different heights on the splashback.
 This is a simple and quick process.

 If you’d like to discuss any aspect of the installation, don’t hesitate to contact us at firstname.lastname@example.org or on 0208 798 3462.